New

 Frequently Asked Questions

-Q: Can I control who sees my shared report?
-A: Shareable links provide access to anyone who has the link.
+Q: Can I control who sees my published report?
+A: Published links provide access to anyone who has the link.
 Share it only with intended recipients.
-If you need to revoke access, you can regenerate the link.
+If you need to revoke access, you can unpublish the report to immediately remove public access.

 Q: Can recipients download the report?
-A: Recipients can view the report through the shared link.
-Download capabilities depend on your plan and sharing settings.
+A: Recipients can view the report through the published link.
+The report is presented as a web page with all sections, charts, and visualizations rendered inline.